topics

 Wildfires

-Though wildfires are part of a forest’s natural lifecycle, there is no question they are becoming more frequent and severe as a result of climate change.
-And with the projected rate of climate change expected to grow 10 to 100 times faster than the ability of our forests to adapt naturally, we need to be working with nature to future-proof our forests and help them adapt to these changing climate conditions.
+Though wildfires are part of a forest’s natural lifecycle, they are becoming more frequent and severe as a result of climate change.[11]
+And with the projected rate of climate change expected to grow 10 to 100 times faster than the ability of our forests to migrate naturally, we need to be working with nature to help them adapt to these changing climate conditions.[12]

 watch